Meetem/PointerLibSharp/README.md

 # C# Pointer Library

-Allows you to take a pointer of any C# managed object (e.g class objects, arrays, etc)
+Allows you to take a pointer of any C# managed object (e.g class objects, arrays, etc) thorugh IL instructions (fully optimized by a compiler, no array hacks, marshaling, etc)

 There are two functions:
 ### `void* GetPointer(this object obj)`